stonecoldpat/anysender-voting/README.md

-# Cast a vote via any.sender
+# Cast a vote using the any.sender service

 We have put together an example of how to use the any.sender service.